omariosouto/learnin-public-clojure/projects/pokebank-api/README.md

-# gh-profile-display (GitHub Profile Display CLI)
+# PokeBank API
-> A CLI project that get profile info from GitHub API
+> A small backend project to test my clojure skills.

 ## Setup & Run 🚀
 > Ensure that you have everything installed as [described here](../../_docs/installation.md).